heroku/heroku-pgmigrate/README.md

 This command will move from the legacy Shared Database plans to the newer Heroku Postgres Dev plans.
-This is done using a series of API calls that have been available for some time.
+This is done using a series of API calls that have been available for some time, and a few new ones made to this purpose.

-It is not safe to use under concurrent access (multiple users at the same time).
-In event of an abort, it may be necessary to determine:

-  * If the database was properly restored into its destination

-  * If one wishes to use the new database or old database URL

-  * If one needs to rebind any config variables, should config var rewriting have only half-completed.

-  * If one wishes to turn off maintenance mode and scale processes back to their original level, after assessing that all config vars are in the correct state.

-  * If one wishes to roll back the attempt to migrate and try again, whether one should delete the target dev-plan database, as migrations are safest to completely empty database.

-The general process used internally by the software is this, however, they are nominally carried out entirely automatically.
-They are here for reference in case one encounters a problem or wants a position to start reading the code.
+The general process used internally by the software is as follows:

     # Add a pgbackups:plus plan, if no pgbackups plan is found at all
     heroku addons:add pgbackups:plus -a <appname>